 VI.
 Best Practices for Complying with the Texas Medicaid Exclusion Screening Requirements:

-Compliance with exclusion screening requirements is of critical.
+Compliance with Texas Medicaid exclusions screening requirements is critical.
 Providers that fail to ensure the exclusion status of their owners, managers, employees and contractors risk overpayment liability,

 the imposition of civil money penalties, and even possible criminal consequences.
 Only proper exclusion screening can help providers mitigate or avoid these risks, and this section will suggest some practices which providers should consider including in their compliance plans.

 A. Screen all Employees.